Consensys/doc.web3signer/docs/Reference/Rest.md

 #### Delete keys

-Deletes all keys from `request.pubkeys` that are known to the keymanager and exist in its persistent storage.
+Deletes all keys from `request.pubkeys` that are known to the key manager and exist in its persistent storage.

 ##### Parameters